scale-lab/scale-lab.github.io/pages/jingxiao.markdown

 ![](/members/jingxiao_mini.jpg)

-Jingxiao is a second-year ScM student in the Computer Science department.
-He received his bachelor�s degree from University of Nottingham in the United Kingdom in 2018.
-He is interested in approximate computing methods and machine learning.
-He is now working on large-scale approximate computing with boolean matrix factorization (BMF).
-He implements a greedy design-space exploration flow, which applies BMF algorithm to large-scale circuits.
-In the future, he would like to dig into the area of approximate computing and optimize design with more algorithmic techniques.
+Jingxiao is a first-year Ph.D student in the School of Engineering.
+He received his BSc degree of Computer Science from University of Nottingham in 2018, and MSc degree from Brown University in 2020.
+He is interested in approximate logic synthesis using deep learning approaches.
+He was previously working on large-scale approximate computing with boolean matrix factorization (BLASYS).
+Now he focuses on the connection between neural networks and logic synthesis, and using deep learning architectures to improve approximate computing.